 - Trouble with seeing in one or both eyes

 - Sudden dizziness, loss of balance or loss of coordination

-Only a qualified attorney can determine whether you are eligible to file a lawsuit against Sanofi, the maker of Lemtrada, which is why we are currently offering free case evaluations.
-Simply fill out the confidential evaluation form below to contact our law firm now.
+Only a qualified lawyer can determine whether you are eligible to file a lawsuit against Sanofi, the maker of Lemtrada, which is why we are currently offering free case evaluations.
+Simply fill out the confidential evaluation form below to contact our law firm for a free case review.